Aujasvi-Moudgil/Deploy_ImageClassifier/README.md

 ### Training

 The training pipeline includes data-preprocessing, selecting the right algorithm for creating the Machine Learning / Deep Learning model, checking the accuracy of the created model and then saving the model file.
-(Here it is model.h5 file)
+(Here, it's model.h5 file)

 [Training Notebook file](cnn.py)